ImperialCardioGenetics/variantfx/text/genemetrics.md

-Gene metrics are calculated using 3 sources of genetic data as previously described ["Reassessment of Mendelian gene pathogenicity using 7,855 cardiomyopathy cases and 60,706 reference samples" (Genet Med.
-2016 doi:10.1038/gim.2016.90).
-(PMID: 27532257)] comparing clinical data from the Oxford Molecular Genetics Laboratory (OMGL) and the Laboratory of Molecular Medicine (LMM)  with population data from the Exome Aggregation Consortium (ExAC, 2016).
-Equivalent statistics generated with newer reference populations will be available shortly.
+Gene metrics are calculated using multiple sources of data, as described in _The penetrance of rare variants in cardiomyopathy-associated genes: a cross-sectional approach to estimate penetrance for secondary findings_ (McGurk, et al., 2023)[link: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10502871/].
+The gene metrics were calculated comparing clinical referral data to UK Biobank data.

 Case excess